skip to main content

 • Measuring engagement is essential for creating meaningful change

-According to a recent Gallup analysis of more than 1,600 K-12 teachers in the U.S., four key elements of engagement experienced the greatest decline -- and subsequent stagnation -- after the start of the COVID-19 pandemic.
+According to a recent Gallup analysis of more than 1,600 K-12 teachers in the U.S., four key elements of engagement have experienced significant decline -- and subsequent stagnation -- since 2020.
 This finding may not be surprising for anyone who works in education, is currently enrolled in school or has family or children attending a K-12 school.

 What matters more than the hard facts of teachers’ current working conditions is what to do about it.